The World of Peacock Bass

 Last Minute Deal on B.W.
 Explorer

-A rare opportunity from PBA Supporting Member David Caywood of Amazon Angling, LLC is a $1,000 off deal on the new Amazon
+A rare opportunity from PBA Supporting Member Amazon Angling, LLC is a $1,000 off deal on the new Amazon Black Water

-Black Water Explorer for up to 3 anglers.
-"I have had three people from the UK cancel a trip and I will apply their "lost" deposits of $1000 each to three
+Explorer for up to 3 anglers.
+"I have had three people from the UK cancel a trip and I will apply their "lost" deposits of $1000 each to three last minute

-last minute bookings." he explains.
+bookings." a rep explains.
 "If any PBA members want to go to the Amazon and book this trip (normally $3850) for just $2850, contact us immediately.
+The

-The departure date is October 25 with return on November 3.
+departure date is October 25 with return on November 3.
 Everyone will have a private air-conditioned room with their own private bath."
-Tackle is provided
+Tackle is provided at

-at no additional cost, but international airfare round trip will be an additional $1100 or so, according to Dave.
-For more information on this great
+no additional cost, but international airfare round trip will be an additional $1100 or so, according to AA.
+For more information on this great opportunity, go

-New QuesTackle Catalog Features New Lures - The new QuesTackle
+8. New QuesTackle Catalog Features New Lures - The new

-catalog is just back from the printer, according to Judith Weible, Managing Director.
-The 52-page, full-color catalog features 16 new
+QuesTackle catalog is just back from the printer, according to Judith Weible, Managing Director.
+The 52-page, full-color catalog features 16

-peacock bass lures, Amazon Grade clothing and just about everything else you can imagine to outfit an Amazon angling adventure.
-"You will
+new peacock bass lures, Amazon Grade clothing and just about everything else you can imagine to outfit an Amazon angling adventure.

-find new Rippers, new flies, subsurface sensations, soft plastics and spoon-size superstars," she says.
-"If you would like to get one of the
+"You will find new Rippers, new flies, subsurface sensations, soft plastics and spoon-size superstars," she says.
+"If you would like to get one of

 Peacock Bass & Payara" hints and tips.
 Weible notes that we should pay careful attention to page 46.
 (Guess I'll have to order one to see what is

-there.-LL) The QuesTackle website has been reorganized by category (such as topwater lures) rather than just by brand to make shopping a lot easier, he also points out.
+there.-LL) The QuesTackle website has been reorganized by category (such as topwater lures) rather than just by brand to make shopping a lot easier, she also points out.
 You may

 visit their website at www.questackle.com to order one of the new catalogs or call 1-888-891-3474.

-Fishing Tip: Productive Casting Secrets - Here are a couple of great tips for improving
+9. Fishing Tip: Productive Casting Secrets - Here are a couple of great tips for

-your catch when fishing Amazon tributaries from J.W.
+improving your catch when fishing Amazon tributaries from J.W.
 Smith, a PBA Supporting Member and co-owner of Rod & Gun Resources.
-"Many of our fisheries have clear to light tea-colored
+"Many of our fisheries have clear to light

-water, and I feel that it's important in these waters to make long casts, away from the
+tea-colored water, and I feel that it's important in these waters to make long casts, away

-boat," he says.
+from the boat," he says.
 "Big fish are aware of the boat.
-If you can see them, they can see you.
-A
+If you can see them, they can

-second sight fishing tip is that sometimes a (very productive) cast is to throw the lure or
+see you.
+A second sight fishing tip is that sometimes a (very productive) cast is to throw

 past month.
 Several operators called off their trips during most of January due to the rapid level increases in late December.
 Many have